(Images used with permission from the artists or are public domain)

-I’ve started with Hockney, as for me, when I think of water-inspired art, this is who I think of first.
+When I think about water artists, the first two that pop into my head are Hockney and William Turner.
 David Hockney is an English painter, draftsman, printmaker, stage designer and photographer.
 An important contributor to the pop art movement of the 1960s, he is considered one of the most influential British artists of the 20th century.
-Click on this image to see more of his watery work.

 Next I’ve include Zaria Forman.
 Her hyperrealistic pastel work is often documenting climate change.
 She has flown all over Antarctica, Greenland, and Arctic Canada to inspire her work.
 As you can see from the detail below this artwork, her work is large scale and she often works with her fingers.

 Your students probably need no introduction to Hokusai, but he did many watery works other than the famous ‘The Great Wave off Kanagawa’, also known as ‘The Great Wave’ or simply ‘The Wave’.
 Click the image below to see more of his waves, seas, and waterfalls.

 Could we have a post on water artists without including Monet?
 I think you need to see Monet’s work first hand to appreciate both his reflections in his waterlily paintings and the water in his London paintings.
 Click the images to see more.

 Now for something completely different.
 Julie Shackson is an artist definitely worth investigating.
 She has both textiles and photographs inspired by water, often the shoreline.
 Just beautiful.